All of man’s difficulties are caused by his inability to sit, quietly, in a room by himself. – Blaise Pascal

 - Notice how you feel.

-- Headspace – If you want a free, audio guide with a cool British accent and funny animations, download Headspace.
+- Headspace – If you want a free, audio guide with a cool accent and funny animations, download Headspace.
 The initial free meditations are ten minutes, but you can always turn it off sooner.

 - BrainPickings The Power Paradox – If you can’t find time to meditate or want to increase your power, read this article starting with the paragraph with the “Good Samaritan study”.
 The greatest predictor of unkind behavior is a perceived lack of time.
-You can take control of your perception with meditation.
+You can take control of your perception using meditation.

 You should sit in meditation for twenty minutes a day, unless you are too busy — then you should sit for an hour. – Unknown